 For me, these days happen when I have depleted myself so entirely that I crash.
 The truth is that it isn’t life that has knocked me down.
 So often, I fall into a trance.
-I’ll work through mealtimes, as I’ve stopped listening to hunger so many times that I’m numb to hunger pains.
-The hours can pass well past the sun setting so utterly unnoticed that I am now working in a too dark room to see.
-I get so tangled up in what I am doing I miss the signs of fatigue.
+I’ll work through mealtimes, as I’ve stopped listening to hunger so often that I’m numb to hunger pains.
+The hours can pass well past the sun setting so utterly unnoticed that I am now working in a room that is too dark to see.
+I get so tangled up in what I am doing that I miss the signs of fatigue.
 Even when I struggle through complex tasks, I keep going without asking for help or taking a break deep in frustration.

 It isn’t life that knocks me down.
-It is me.
+It is how I see life.

 I often don’t even see it coming.
 We can feel stuck in our pattern, falling further into their destructive autopilot momentum.

 Until that magical moment where awareness comes, I can see my pattern.
 Now what?